RenzoFernando/RenzoFernando/README.md

 ### Hi 👋

-I am Renzo Fernando, a Software Engineering student at Icesi University, currently in the third semester.
+I am Renzo Fernando, a Software Engineering student at ICESI University, currently in the third semester.
 My main focus is to learn and develop in the world of software development.
 Here I tell you a little more about myself:

 🚀 Skills: I am currently focused on learning and improving my skills in Java, and I also have knowledge of Python.